Objective-Redux/Objective-Redux/README.md

 ### No more global searches for action names

-Using Objective-Redux, your editor knows exactly where to find everything.
+Using Objective Redux, your editor knows exactly where to find everything.
 That means you get intellisense, jump to definition, and more.
 Plus, your actions and reducer will never get out-of-sync.

 <p style="text-align: center;">
   <img src="./statics/debugging.png" alt="Debugging in VS Code" style="height: 500px;" />